sandipchitale/DevtoolsAppNG/README.md

 - Click on green ```play``` button.
 This will populate the candidate pages to debug.
 - Select a page to debug and you will see a hosted Devtools debugging the page you selected.

+**NOTE: After starting devtools make sure to Enable Javascript Source Maps in Settings**

 ## Screenshot

 ![Devtools App (Angular) Screenshot](devtoolsappng.png)

 ## Nodejs debugging

-You can also deug node application by starting node like so:
+You can also debug node application by starting node like so:

 ```
 > node --inspect ...